Are you gearing up for Valentine’s Day? Here are over 60 valentine activities for preschoolers to add to your Valentine’s Day lesson plans.

 Valentine’s Day Sensory Activities

-This heart glitter jar is one of my favorite Valentine’s Day sensory activities!
+These valentine sensory bottles are one of my favorite Valentine’s Day sensory activities!
 You just need a few ingredients to make it, and almost any kind of heart glitter will do.

 Put together even more Valentine’s Day sensory jars with the children.